 Other individuals who would benefit from this training include corporate, governmental, and environmental agencies, HOA board members, property managers and anyone with an interest in science-based landscape design and management techniques.

-Additionally, the GI-BMP Training Certificate may be requested by your local county or municipality to register a Lawn-Landscape maintenance company, to do work as part of a maintenance crew or to do work as an institutional worker in this area.
+Additionally, the GI-BMP Training Certificate may be required by your local county or municipality to register a Lawn-Landscape maintenance company, to do work as part of a maintenance crew, or to do work as an institutional worker.
 Check with your local Tax Collector or UF/IFAS County Extension office.